coto/gae-boilerplate/README.md

    1. Update translations of existing languages by running this command for each locale:
       <tt>pybabel update -l es_ES -d ./locale -i ./locale/messages.pot --previous --ignore-obsolete</tt>
       Run this command for each locale by replacing es_ES in the command.
 Locale names are the directory names in ./locale.
-   1. Add new languages
+   1. Add new languages:
       Run this command for each new language to add.
 You will need to replace es_ES in the command with the locale code to add:
       <tt>pybabel init -l es_ES -d ./locale -i ./locale/messages.pot</tt>
-      Add the locale to the locales array in [config.py](https://github.com/coto/gae-boilerplate/blob/master/boilerplate/config.py).
+      Add the locale to the locales array in your themes/*<your_theme>*/config/.
       Instructions on how to pick a locale code are provided in the comments above the array.
 1. Provide translations for each language
    In each locale/<locale code>/LC_MESSAGES directory there is a file messages.po.
 Users translate the strings in these files. msgid is the text in English.  msgstr is the translation to the language indicated by the locale code.
 For example: